 - Sixty-four hours of college credit already completed prior to the start of the semester.

-Who is the exemption process not intended for?
+Who is the commuter request process not intended for?

-The exemption process is generally not intended for students who:
+The process is generally not intended for students who:

 - Dislike their room, roommate, residence hall, or on campus living in general.